Gystre/Kyle-Board/README.md

 ## Todo

--   CI/CD (github actions to docker build on pc and pull on vm)
--   load balancing (docker swarm)
 -   FTS (postgres)
 -   anti nsfw (ml stuff and other libraries)
+-   oauth? (if it's free)
+-   CI/CD (github actions to docker build on pc and pull on vm)
 -   anti spam and ddos (cloudflare, hcaptcha, and server ratelimits)
--   image uploading (backblaze)
--   oauth? (if it's free)
+-   load balancing (docker swarm)

 ## Done

 -   live updates (socket io)
 -   standardize input validation on backend (dunno figure out smthn lol) (ended up using yup)
 -   login, register, and forgot password system
+-   image uploading (backblaze)

 ## Bugs

--   deleting post created by socket deletes on server but not on client
+-   deleting post created by socket deletes on server but not on client (write into apollo cache instead of creating manually)

 #### Misc